aragon/aragon-wiki/docs/documentation/governance.md

 - See results from [**past Aragon Network Votes**](https://github.com/aragon/AGPs/tree/master/votes)
 - Sign up for the very-low-volume [**Aragon Network Vote Alerts email list**](https://one.us15.list-manage.com/subscribe?u=a590aa3843a54b079d48e6e18&id=9b7f365936)

-## Important information for the next Aragon Network Vote
+## Important information for the next Aragon Network vote

-### Aragon Network Vote #3
+### Aragon Network Vote #4

-The final details for Aragon Network Vote #3 have been published [here](https://blog.aragon.org/final-details-for-aragon-network-vote-3/).

 **Dates**
 These dates may change if an emergency delay is approved by the Aragon Association Board of Directors.
 Check back here to confirm if you have any doubts.

+- Draft proposals for this vote are due, mandatory community review period begins: **2019-10-03 at 16:00 UTC**
-- Proposals for this vote are due, Aragon Association review begins: **2019-07-11 at 16:00 UTC**
+- Final draft proposals for this vote are due, Aragon Association review begins: **2019-10-10 at 16:00 UTC**
-- Aragon Association review ends, final community review begins: **2019-07-18 at 16:00 UTC**
+- Aragon Association review ends, final community review begins: **2019-10-17 at 16:00 UTC**
-- Aragon Network Vote #3 begins: **2019-07-25 at 16:00 UTC**
+- Aragon Network Vote #4 begins: **2019-10-24 at 16:00 UTC**
-- Aragon Network Vote #3 ends, final results announced: **2019-07-27 at 16:00 UTC**
+- Aragon Network Vote #4 ends, final results announced: **2019-10-26 at 16:00 UTC**

 ## Approved AGPs